Don’t Be Shy: Use Emojis in Your Email Marketing

-- Am I starting with a good subject line?
+- Do I have a good subject line even without emojis?

-- Am I testing the use of emojis and how they affect my email performance?
+- Am I A/B testing the use of emojis and how they affect my email performance?

 - Does my subject line make sense if the emojis don’t display?

-If you answered yes to the above questions, it could be a good time to start testing emojis in the subject lines of your email marketing campaigns.
+If you answered yes to all of the above questions, it could be a good time to start testing emojis in the subject lines of your email marketing campaigns.

 |Operating Systems||Emoji support?|

 There are a few exceptions to the OS rule, the most notable being Gmail.
-Gmail will render emojis regardless of OS, as it converts the Unicode into emoji automatically.
+Gmail renders emojis regardless of OS, as it converts the Unicode into emojis automatically.

-It’s also worth noting that emojis will look different in the Gmail inbox compared to the opened message.
-This is because the inbox relies on the Android version of the emoji compared to the opened message using Google’s emojis.
+It’s also worth noting that emojis will look different in Gmail inbox compared to the opened email message in Gmail.
+This is because the inbox relies on the Android version of the emojis compared to the opened message using Google’s emojis.
 Check out the examples below: